Study Abroad Program Overview

 lists the courses offered in London

 You are required to take a full-time course of study while abroad: 22.5 quarter/15 semester UC units per semester.
-(27 quarter/18 semester UC units if you take an extra elective course in the first city.)
+(27 quarter/18 semester UC units if you take an extra elective course in Paris.)

 Research and Independent Study